Fellow Nomination and Recognition

 What is a CACBT Fellow?

-Fellowship status is the highest honour bestowed by CACBT upon Full Members in good standing from any professional background.
+Fellowship status is the highest honour bestowed by CACBT-ACTCC upon Full Members in good standing from any professional background.
 It recognizes those who have made a truly outstanding contribution to the advancement of CBT-based theory, assessment, and/or treatment, as well as to advocacy for and training/consultation/supervision in CBT within the Canadian context.
 Typically, one to two Fellows are recognized each year.

 Eligibility

-Advocacy for and Training/Consultation/Supervision in CBT
+2. Advocacy for and Training/Consultation/Supervision in CBT

 “Outstanding” refers to an exceptional level of achievement or contribution surpassing that of peers with similar backgrounds and/or demonstrates an unusually strong impact on CBT through their work.